cosmos/governance/overview.md

 ### How is quorum determined?

-Voting power, whether backing a vote of 'yes', 'abstain', 'no', or 'no-with-veto' counts toward quorum.
+Voting power, whether backing a vote of 'yes', 'abstain', 'no', or 'no-with-veto', counts toward quorum.
 Quorum is required for the outcome of a governance proposal vote to be considered valid and for deposit contributors to recover their deposit amounts.
-If the proposal vote does not reach quorum (ie. less than 40% of the network's voting power participates) within 14 days, any deposit amounts will be burned and the proposal outcome will not be considered to be valid.
+If the proposal vote does not reach quorum (ie. less than 40% of the network's voting power is participating) within 14 days, any deposit amounts will be burned and the proposal outcome will not be considered to be valid.